Set It and Forget It: Crockpot Dog Food Recipes Worth Bookmarking

 • Save

-You open your Instant Pot lid at 7 PM and dinner’s ready for both you and your dog.
+You open the Instant Pot lid at 7 PM, and dinner is ready for both you and your dog.
 No second pan.
 No extra cleanup.

 This healthy crockpot dog food recipe uses ground beef, sweet potatoes, carrots, and green beans—all measured, dumped, and stirred once.
 Set it on low for 4 hours while you work.
 The steel insert contains every splash so you don’t wipe down three surfaces before bed.

-Pro tip: Line up five matching containers on Sunday.
+Pro tip: Put five of the matching containers on a Sunday.
 Fill them all at once.
 Label lids with masking tape.
-Grab one each morning and never scramble for breakfast again.
+Grab one for breakfast every morning and never have to search again.

-The Instant Pot rinses clean in under two minutes.
-Your counters stay spotless.
+Instant Pots keep your counters clean in under two minutes.
+You have a spotless counter for dinner.
 Your dog eats real food you can pronounce.

 📸 Photo credit: Instagram @tails.of.clue.otis.and.toast